 In other words, when we’re exercising, our usual digestive functions tend to slow down during that period, even though they may function more efficiently afterwards and receive benefits overall.

 This means your body is unlikely to be breaking down lots of food and subsequently creating intestinal gas during a rebounding session itself.
+So you don’t need to worry about this before your next rebounder class!

 The advice on rebounding after eating is pretty much the same as the advice around eating before any form of exercise.
 Anyone who has scoffed a large pizza and then tried to run it off immediately afterwards will know the discomfort this can cause and, if you haven’t, we don’t recommend trying it.